 Top 3 Mike Schmidt Rookie Cards

-Schmidt was a rookie back in the early 1970s when there wasn’t an abundance of RC options readily available.
+Schmidt was a rookie in the early 1970s when there weren’t enough RC options readily available.
 There is a variation of sorts, but there’s one card that rules the roost in terms of rarity and value.

 1973 Mike Schmidt O-Pee-Chee/Topps RC #615